 Cannabis Testing in Washington

 Another important area to stay informed about is cannabis testing.
 Testing in this state lacks reliability and doesn’t guarantee that cannabis is clean or at the labeled potency level.
 Plus, the state doesn’t require producer processors to test for pesticides, heavy metals, or residual solvents.
-In fact, the state allows up to 5,000 parts per million (ppm) of residual solvents in concentrate, though anything above 400ppm is considered toxic.
+In fact, the state allows up to 5,000 parts per million (ppm) of residual solvents in concentrate.
+Current scientific data shows that you can breathe up to 10,000ppms of butane for 10 straight minutes, which would only result in some fatigue.
+The issue becomes when consumers regularly use products that have levels of residual solvents.

 To avoid this, consumers should look for DOH-certified edible, flower, and topical products.
 Unfortunately, concentrates cannot hold this certification.
 However, Steve Schechterle mentioned all Fairwinds concentrates used in their products produced negative testing results, ensuring no residual solvents.